jundalisay/superb/content/en/research/ranald/hands/chapter-12.md

+---
+heading: Chapter 12
+title: "The Liness of Sex Influence"
+weight: 26
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

 this indication will
 explained in
-Chapter XII.
 ON
-fully/
-THE LINES OF SEX INFLUENCE
-the outer edge of the hand, extending into the palm under the there are often a number of horizontal lines.
+fully the outer edge of the hand, extending into the palm under the there are often a number of horizontal lines.
 These are little finger, number 6), or, as the older